About This Chapter

 8. Wole Soyinka: Biography, Poems & Books

-Wole Soyinka is a Nigerian writer, political activist, and the first African to receive a Nobel Peace Prize.
+Wole Soyinka is a Nigerian writer, political activist, and the first African to receive a Nobel Prize in Literature.
 In this lesson we'll learn about his history, works, and influence.

 9. Biographical Poem: Definition & Examples